Pros and Cons of Meditation

 What Is Mindful Meditation?

-The benefits of mindful meditation have been proven and well documented.
-Among them is increased concentration and lower blood pressure and better regulation of insulin.
-Anyone who’s in the creative arts or needs to have optimal creativity will likely find some benefit to meditation, as a grind you in the present moment and allows you to filter out extraneous noise.
-For some, meditation has allowed them to pursue their life goals and to become better at what it is they do.
+The benefits of mindful meditation have been proven and well-documented.
+Among them are increased concentration, lower blood pressure, and better regulation of insulin.
+Anyone in the creative arts or in need of optimal creativity will likely find some benefit to meditation, as it grounds you in the present moment and allows you to filter out extraneous noise.
+For some, meditation has allowed them to pursue their life goals and to become better at what they do.

 No, it does not come without its negative side effects.

-Centuries ago, the monks stated in their manuscripts that meditation, although it has benefits, can prove to create problems for those who are inexperienced.
+Centuries ago, the monks stated in their manuscripts that meditation, although it has benefits, can create problems for those who are inexperienced.

 Some may start feeling depressed as a consequence of their mindfulness.
 In these instances, even after stopping the practice, they continue to feel that way.
 So, meditation was not the practice that they thought it was.

-Another problem that you may face as a meditator, either in the beginning or even advanced stages of the practice, is that you may be unable to relate to the problems of the world.
+Another problem you may face as a meditator, either in the beginning or even advanced stages of the practice, is that you may be unable to relate to the problems of the world.
 If you spend too much time thinking only about yourself during meditation, it might make it harder for you to really understand and care about what’s going on with your friends and family.
 That’s because the heightened state of mindfulness may create a subtle emotional distance.
 Your friend or relative may be telling you about his or her problems at work, and all of a sudden you’re overcome with sadness or anxiety because you cannot relate to that individual.
-And the reason is, during your meditation practices, you’re telling your mind to block out as many negative things as possible.
-Yet, the problem is still there, and when it does occur, either through someone telling you of the problems or even a minor incident during the day, your mind may be sensitive to such events and may not want to block them out.
-And the result is increased anxiety.
+During your meditation practices, you’re telling your mind to block out as many negative things as possible.
+Yet, the problem is still there, and when it does occur, either through someone telling you about their problems or even a minor incident during the day, your mind may be sensitive to such events and may not want to block them out.
+The result is increased anxiety.

-Others have reported a heightened sense of awareness, though to the extreme… In one instance, a 35-year-old male suddenly one day stopped eating pork.
-Many of you may say, well isn’t that a good thing, that he stopped eating pork?
+Others have reported a heightened sense of awareness, though to the extreme.
+In one instance, a 35-year-old male suddenly stopped eating pork.
+Many of you may say, “Well, isn’t that a good thing, that he stopped eating pork?”
 In terms of health benefits, yes.
-What we’re trying to emphasize is not the fact that he gave up a bad habit, but by how easily his likes changed.
-Literally overnight.
+What we’re trying to emphasize is not the fact that he gave up a bad habit, but how easily his preferences changed—literally overnight.

-At first, you may think that you’re just an effective at taming your thoughts, but in time you may start to realize that those nagging thoughts that you have in your mind actually become worse with mindful meditation.
+At first, you may think that you’re just effective at taming your thoughts, but in time you may start to realize that those nagging thoughts actually become worse with mindful meditation.
 What is the reason for this?
-Scientists have not studied large groups of people in one setting to determine the exact causes, though without a doubt, the fact that you are mindful of each and everything will tell your brain to continue the habit.
-So you may be innocently riding the train and thinking about the report do you have to complete for your job when, suddenly, you begin to think of your fear of flying.
-Things I Eddie can actually turn physical and you can start sweating and feeling dizzy.
+Scientists have not studied large groups of people in one setting to determine the exact causes, but without a doubt, the fact that you are mindful of everything tells your brain to continue the habit.
+You may be innocently riding the train and thinking about the report you have to complete for your job when, suddenly, you begin to think of your fear of flying.
+Things can actually turn physical, and you may start sweating and feeling dizzy.

-As a meditator, you’re allowing your mind to transport itself to a realm that is, quite frankly the supernatural.
-As a consequence of you being still and quiet, you’re allowing your spirit to refresh be receptive to any message.
-If you’re constantly feeding a certain type of message, then the brain will except that as reality.
+As a consequence of being still and quiet, you’re allowing your spirit to be receptive to any message.
+If you’re constantly feeding a certain type of message, your brain will accept that as reality.
 That is why many meditators experience an increase in intelligence and heightened awareness.
-It is because, in the state of calmness and quiet, their mind will believe anything that it is fed.
+In the state of calmness and quiet, the mind believes anything that it is fed.

-Those who are on the fence re: meditation as an option to improve creativity and intelligence, should at least learn of any possible negative consequences.
-Our goal is to enhance your life and to show you ways that you can improve it, and we certainly would not want you to stop some thing that you love.
-Having said that, it is important to mention that the negative consequences mentioned above are quite serious and can be long-term if you don’t have a therapist to work with.
+Those who are on the fence regarding meditation as an option to improve creativity and intelligence should at least learn about the possible negative consequences.
+Our goal is to enhance your life and show you ways to improve it, and we certainly would not want you to stop something that you love.
+That said, it’s important to note that the negative consequences mentioned above are quite serious and can be long-term if you don’t have a therapist to work with.

-So what are some other alternatives to meditation?
-They are number of exercises that can help you to improve cardiovascular health, the most famous of which is aerobic.
-If you do decide to pursue meditation, they at least know the negative consequences.
-There are those who even combine both meditation and exercise, and again, we’re not doctors and we’re not nurses, we’re just folks who want to help you improve your life.
+So, what are some alternatives to meditation?
+There are a number of exercises that can help improve cardiovascular health, the most famous of which is aerobics.
+If you do decide to pursue meditation, at least know the negative consequences.
+Some even combine both meditation and exercise, and again, we’re not doctors and we’re not nurses—we’re just folks who want to help you improve your life.
 Deep breathing seems to be another respectable alternative to meditation.
-In this practice, you’re simply breathing, leaving out the visualization exercises component to meditation.
+In this practice, you’re simply breathing, leaving out the visualization component of meditation.

-If you’re the kind of person who would like to use meditation in order to deal with negative thoughts, then perhaps you could consider pursuing another hobby.
-There are a number of interest that you can pursue that doesn’t involve you concentrating on your thoughts constantly in one sitting.
-Anything that can involve nature—walking through a forest, hiking, or camping—can be of benefit to your heart and soul, without the negative consequences.
+If you’re the kind of person who would like to use meditation to deal with negative thoughts, then perhaps you could consider pursuing another hobby.
+There are a number of interests you can pursue that don’t involve constantly concentrating on your thoughts in one sitting.
+Anything that involves nature—walking through a forest, hiking, or camping—can benefit your heart and soul, without the negative consequences.

-It is important to mention that we are not knocking meditation entirely, and a great majority do reap benefits, but I think it is we think it is worthwhile to note that there is a large group of people who don’t receive the benefits, and because they do suffer negative psychological consequences, it’s important we study why.
+It’s important to mention that we are not entirely against meditation, and the majority of people do reap its benefits.
+But we think it’s worthwhile to note that a large group of people don’t experience the benefits and suffer negative psychological consequences.
+Therefore, it’s important to study why.

-In another instance, a 54-year-old man who had traveled extensively throughout his life and looked forward to spending time with his family in Hawaii, suddenly stopped taking planes for fear that he would be involved in a plane accident.
-Statistically, one’s chances of dying in an airplane are astronomical.
-However, because he meditated so much and because each session mini sessions involve him concentrating on his fear of flying, the result was he stopped loving something that for many years was dear to him.
+In another instance, a 54-year-old man who had traveled extensively throughout his life and looked forward to spending time with his family in Hawaii suddenly stopped taking planes for fear of being involved in a plane accident.
+Statistically, the chances of dying in an airplane are extremely low.
+However, because he meditated so much and because many sessions involved him concentrating on his fear of flying, the result was that he stopped loving something that had been dear to him for many years.

-If you’re someone who has meditated in the past and is now experiencing negative consequences, then we encourage you to seek out professional help.
-A psychiatrist or psychologist can help you sort out whatever issues existed prior to your meditation, in addition to helping you deal with whatever anxieties came up as a consequence of your practice.
+If you’ve meditated in the past and are now experiencing negative consequences, we encourage you to seek professional help.
+A psychiatrist or psychologist can help you sort out any issues that existed prior to your meditation, in addition to helping you deal with any anxieties that arose as a consequence of your practice.

-We cannot overemphasize the importance of mental health, particularly in these Covid times.
+We cannot overemphasize the importance of mental health, particularly in these COVID times.
 If you’re looking for something to improve your life, meditation may or may not be for you.
-That is why we created this post, to help you decide.
-Ultimately, the decision about whether to practice meditation or not is yours.
-But it’s helpful to know the pros and cons.
-We hope you found this post useful and we welcome any questions or comments you have concerning the subject.
+That’s why we created this post—to help you decide.
+Ultimately, the decision about whether to practice meditation is yours, but it’s helpful to know the pros and cons.
+We hope you found this post useful, and we welcome any questions or comments you have on the subject.